 I specifically wrote these posts to help you avoid issues and free up your time to focus on other things.

 Nowadays there are a lot of free tools available you can use to help maintain your databases better.
 As promised in part three, and of course to help you potentially narrow down the list, this post will cover my personal recommendations.

 I’ll start with discusing the ones that I have used and finish with a few honourable mentions to others.

 Glenn Berry’s diagnostic scripts

 For those of you who don’t know, Glenn provides free diagnostic scripts that you can use within your SQL Servers.
 In fact, within these scripts contains the missing index script that I prefer to use.

 They contain useful scripts to help you find server and database information.
 In addition, he updates them on a regular basis.
-You can see the ones for November here.
+You can find the latest versions here.

 Glenn provides scripts you can use with various versions of SQL Server databases, including ones in Azure.
 In addition, these scripts also contain useful comments.

 Brent Ozar’s First Responder Toolkit

 Here’s another free tool which comes in very handy, which you can download here.

 In addition, there are other useful things in this toolkit.
 For instance, one of them is sp_blitzindex which I do find useful now and again.
 Because next to the identification of potential missing indexes it also identifies inefficient heaps.

 In other words, I mean reasonably large heaps which contain spaces where rows have been deleted or moved elsewhere.
 For myself, it saves me having to dig into my old black SQL internals book to figure out a good script for it.

 Ola Hallengren’ s indexing solution

 Now, I talked about Ola’s solution in part two of this series.
 In fact, over the years I have used others and this is by far the best for me.

 In addition, you can also specify it to only filter indexes in a particular schema as well, which I have used in the past.